tjhickey724/discrete_math/notes/proofs/mathSumsProds.md

 We will prove this later in the course.
 Using this Theorem we can prove another interesting result.
 These kinds of results are called "Corollarys to a Theorem" if they can be proved relatively easily from the Theorem.
-Think of it as a relatively easy consequence of the Theorem.
+Think of a Corollary as a relatively easy consequence of the Theorem.

 ---